trufflesuite/ganache-cli-archive/README.md

 * `-g` or `--gasPrice`: Use a custom Gas Price (defaults to 20000000000)
 * `-l` or `--gasLimit`: Use a custom Gas Limit (defaults to 90000)
 * `-f` or `--fork`: Fork from another currently running Ethereum client at a given block.
 Input should be the HTTP location and port of the other client, e.g. `http://localhost:8545`.
 You can optionally specify the block to fork from using an `@` sign: `http://localhost:8545@1599200`.
-* `-i` or `--networkId`: Specify the network id the TestRPC will use to identify itself (defaults to the current time or the network id of the forked blockchain if configured)
+* `-i` or `--networkId`: Specify the network id the ganache-cli will use to identify itself (defaults to the current time or the network id of the forked blockchain if configured)
 * `--db`: Specify a path to a directory to save the chain database.
-If a database already exists, the TestRPC will initialize that chain instead of creating a new one.
+If a database already exists, ganache-cli will initialize that chain instead of creating a new one.
 * `--debug`: Output VM opcodes for debugging
-* `--mem`: Output TestRPC memory usage statistics.
+* `--mem`: Output ganache-cli memory usage statistics.
 This replaces normal output.

 Special Options:

 * `--account`: Specify `--account=...` (no 's') any number of times passing arbitrary private keys and their associated balances to generate initial addresses:

   ```
-  $ testrpc --account="<privatekey>,balance" [--account="<privatekey>,balance"]
+  $ ganache-cli --account="<privatekey>,balance" [--account="<privatekey>,balance"]
   ```

   Note that private keys are 64 characters long, and must be input as a 0x-prefixed hex string.
 Balance can either be input as an integer or 0x-prefixed hex value specifying the amount of wei in that account.